 - Never leave a fire unattended, they can get out of control faster than you can think.

 - Ensure that the fire is really out by pouring water on it (your grey water might be useful for that).
 We’ve actually been able to start fires with the glowing embers left by previous campers.

-For more information on being campfire safe, have a read through the campfire and camping information sheet by the Queensland Fire and Emergency Services, or check out campfires and cooking by Queensland National Parks.
+For more information on being campfire safe, have a read through the campfire and camping information sheet by Queensland Fire and Emergency Services, or check out campfires and cooking by Queensland Parks and Wildlife Service.